FDA Guidance: Refuse To Accept Policy for 510(k)s

 The reason behind the Agency’s modifications to their approval criteria is to “enhance the consistency of our acceptance decisions and to help submitters better understand the types of information FDA needs to conduct a substantive review, this guidance, including the checklists included in the appendices, clarify the necessary elements and contents of a complete 510(k) submission.”

-Based on the guidance document (that can be found here), the FDA’s Refuse to Accept (RTA) Principles include the following:
+Based on the guidance document, the FDA’s Refuse to Accept (RTA) Principles include the following:

 • “Acceptance should not be based on a substantive review of the information provided in the 510(k) notification.”